-4.2 Describe the purpose of a Data Protection Impact Assessment (DPIA) and when risks arising from one may need prior consultation with the supervisory authority/ICO (Article 36).
+4.2 Describe the purpose of a Data Protection Impact Assessment (DPIA) and when risks arising from one may need prior consultation with the supervisory authority/Information Commissioner's Office (ICO) (Article 36).

 - a.
 What a DPIA is and its purpose. - b.
 When a DPIA is required under UK GDPR. - c.
 What should be taken into consideration when assessing risks identified through DPIAs. - d.
 When it is a mandatory requirement to consult the ICO following a DPIA.